You might have a bone biopsy to help diagnose bone cancer.

 You might have this test under general anaesthetic, which means you will be asleep for the procedure.

 You usually can’t eat for around 6 hours before having a general anaesthetic.
-You can usually drink water up to 2 hours beforehand.
+You can drink water for up to 2 hours beforehand.

 Your appointment letter will tell you exactly when to stop eating and drinking.